yuyichung/tipidy-tips/general.md

 - The **useradd** command creates a new user, but the -p command accepts encrypted passwords only
 - The **userdel** command deletes a user
 - The **passwd** command sets a new password for a user
+- The **lastlog** command displays the last login time of every user on the system
 - The **/etc/passwd** command lists all users registered in the system, the **/etc/shadow** command shows a list of encrypted passwords
 - The **bash** command resets the bash shell, the **source** [file] command applies the commands written in the given file to the current bash session (?).
 Example of source: source ~/.bash_profile
 - Get all current environment variables: **printenv**